idkravitz/ttb-game/README.markdown

 Or if you can't or don't want to have none of this nice tools you can download SQLAlchemy directly [here][sqlalchemy download] and execute:
     $ sudo python setup.py install

+**Bottle** can be installed installed in a same way as SQLAlchemy, but with replacing in commands above word 'SQLAlchemy' with 'bottle'.
+Also you can read more info about bottle [here][bottle site]

 Contribution requirement
 ------------------------